Eurosport Logo

 The new emblem has several changes:

-• a circle of 10 stars has changed from a circle to a diagonal direction;
+• A circle of 10 stars has changed from a circular shape to a diagonal shape.

-• the inscription was divided in terms of design into two parts.
+• The inscription was divided into two parts in terms of design.

-The first part of Euro was placed in a blue rectangle, and the letters were given a neutral white color that created a contrast.
-The second part did not fit in the frame but changed the color from orange to red.
+The first part of the Euro was placed in a blue rectangle, and the letters were given a neutral white color to create contrast.
+The second part did not fit in the frame, but changed the color from orange to red.
 The new three-color palette displayed energy, professionalism, and leadership.

 2001 – 2011